ManjitShortcut/Task/Kahoot/README.md

 ## Project Structure Info
-* AppConfiguration file where base-end point Url, ApiKey.
+* AppConfiguration file where base-end point Url.
 * No Storyboard and no Xib file

 ## Project Traget
 * Kahoot is used for app store
-* Kahoot_Test is used for Development/Testing

 ## Project Structure
 * Networking : Only Dependancy new-work  in this folder